code-423n4/2023-01-reserve-findings/data/MyFDsYours-Q.md

 In GnosisMock.sol contract [L50](https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/plugins/mocks/GnosisMock.sol#L50)

 In EasyAuction.sol contract [L123](https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/plugins/mocks/EasyAuction.sol#L123)
+# \[L-04\] Checking for collateral assets twice in the same function

+In the function setPrimeBasket, the collateral is checked two times, in [L230](https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/p1/BasketHandler.sol#L230) throught the require statement and in [L236](https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/p1/BasketHandler.sol#L236) throught the call of the toColl function for an asset.
+Is it relevant to check two times ?
+I don't think so, especially since the collateral value is not settable and does not change.

+## Recommandation

+Use another logic, for exemple retrieve the targetName of the asset by creating another function that doesn't check for collateral assuming that the check already done,
 # \[NC-01\] Storage gaps not documented

 When using the proxy pattern for upgrades, it is common practice to include storage gaps on parent contracts to reserve